 Home improvement store apps

-Home improvement stores are kind of no brainers for construction apps.
+Home improvement stores are kind of no-brainers for construction apps.
 Home Depot, Lowes, and other stores are great for that.
 You can find tools, materials, and all kinds of other stuff.
 The apps can be useful as well.
 You can check and see if stores have what you need in stock.
 You can order stuff if they don’t.
 Some of them include in-app chats to help even further.
-Some of the apps even let you order stuff and then come pick up to skip the lines.
+Some of the apps even let you order stuff and then come pick it up to skip the lines.
 None of the apps are amazingly designed.
 However, they should help save a few minutes here and there.